Completing your accounting degree can lead to a successful career

 advance; others have requirements per semester or term.
 Making sure

-you have prioritized all scholarship deadlines is an important step.
+you have prioritized all deadlines is an important step.

 scholarship.
 Read all requirements and make sure you are eligible;